Joralemon Street Tunnel: Operation

 In the latter half of the 20th century, several derailments occurred in the Joralemon Street Tunnel.
 A Brooklyn-bound train derailed during the morning rush hour of January 1, 1965, blocking service for half a day, although no one was harmed.
 During the evening rush hour of March 17, 1984, another train derailed with 1,500 passengers while traveling over a track that was being repaired, but again, no one was killed or seriously injured.

 The Joralemon Street Tunnel was added to the National Register of Historic Places in 2006.
 It was one of seven East River subway tunnels flooded on October 29, 2012, as Hurricane Sandy's storm surge inundated Lower Manhattan.
-The Metropolitan Transportation Authority prioritized draining and restoring service to the Joralemon Street Tunnel and Rutgers Street Tunnel, which carried some of the system's busiest routes.
-The storm water was cleared from the tunnel two days afterward, and the tunnel reopened within the week.
+The Metropolitan Transportation Authority (MTA) prioritized draining and restoring service to the Joralemon Street Tunnel and Rutgers Street Tunnel, which carried some of the system's busiest routes.
+The tunnel reopened within the week.
 The tunnels were more extensively repaired during 2016 and 2017 for $75 million.
+The MTA announced in 2024 that it would begin installing 5G cellular equipment in the Joralemon Street Tunnel; the project was completed in October 2025.